cpojer/mootools-filemanager/README.md

 * See Backend/FileManager.php for all available server-side options

-### Custom Authentication
+### Custom Authentication and Authorization

 * As Flash and therefore the Uploader ignores authenticated clients[*] you need to specify your own authentication / session initialization.
 In order to do this you need to provide custom code in the "UploadIsAuthorized" callback function on the serverside and you need to specify "uploadAuthData" on the client.

   [*] More specifically: Flash does not pass along any cookies, hence the PHP session ID cookie is not sent along with any upload request.
-The elements is 'uploadAuthData' are sent to the server as part of the request URI and will show up in the $_GET[] array, where you can extract them and manually initialize and start your session-based authentication.
+The elements in 'uploadAuthData' are sent to the server as part of the request URI and will show up in the $_GET[] array, where you can extract them and manually initialize and start your session-based authentication.

+* FM now provides a server-side callback hook for each 'intrusive' request so you can apply your own business logic to determine if a given (file or directory, user context) mix is indeed permitted to upload / create / delete / move / rename / copy / download.

+  These hooks can be configured as part of the server-side options for the Backend/FileManager instance.
+For more info and a sample see the Demos/manager.php and Demos/selectImage.php files.

+  Server-side authorization hooks:

+  * UploadIsAuthorized_cb
+  * DownloadIsAuthorized_cb
+  * CreateIsAuthorized_cb
+  * DestroyIsAuthorized_cb
+  * MoveIsAuthorized_cb

 ### Credits